claudijo/react-2d-canvas/README.md

 ## Property Inheritance
 Child elements will be affected by the following properties of their parent elements:

-`x` – Child's x-coordinate will be an offset of the parent x-coordinates
+`x` – Child's x-coordinate will be an offset of the parent's x-coordinate

 `y` – Same as above, but for the y-coordinate